Vignette (road tax): Slovenia

 Vignettes are required for all vehicles of up to 3.5 tonnes, driving on Slovenian motorways as of 1 July 2008.
 Drivers without a valid vignette are charged with cash fines between €300 and €800.
 On 1.4.2018, Slovenia implemented an electronic tolling of vehicles whose maximum permissible weight exceeds 3.5 tonnes.

 From 1 December 2021 Slovenian vignettes are purchased and checked electronically via evinjeta.dars.si without a sticker.

 Switzerland

 All travelers using motorways and expressways are required to purchase an annual vignette.
+The vignette was introduced on 1 January 1985, following a successful referendum the previous year: the scheme was originally expected to run for ten years, but it was made permanent by a follow-up referendum in 1994.
+The vignette sticker was designed by Roland Hirter, and consists of a green motorway symbol and a two-digit year on a coloured background: the e-vignette, introduced on 1 August 2023, was designed by his son Thomas.

 Vignettes can be obtained in and outside of Switzerland in bordering countries at gas stations and labeled points.
 Use of motorway networks without a valid vignette is an offense against the Public Highways Act, and is punishable with cash fines of CHF 200, in addition to the obligatory purchase of an annual vignette.
 Heavier vehicles use a distance-based tax rate on all types of roads, called the performance-related heavy vehicle charge.

-Switzerland only offers a vignette valid for a year (from December of the preceding year to the January of the following year) at CHF 40 (€35.75).
+Switzerland only offers a vignette valid for a year (from December of the preceding year to the January of the following year) at CHF 40 (around EUR 43).
 Because of this, its vignette is the most expensive in Europe for transiting and visiting passenger cars.
 Other countries offer short-term vignettes that make a transit or visit less expensive than in Switzerland.

+The official website for buying Swiss e-vignettes is e-vignette.ch.

+Other EU countries

+The official shops for e-vignettes of other european countries or information about them can be found on tolls.eu.

+United States

+In many states in the US, a validation sticker, also called "tag", has to be added to the rear license plate.